NervanaSystems/aeon/doc/source/augmentation_plugins.rst

     augment_boundingbox(self, bboxes) | list of objects with fields "xmin", "xmax", "ymin", "ymax", "label", "difficult", "truncated" | Takes a list of bounding boxes for detection.
 See :doc:`boundingbox <provider_boundingbox>` augment_pixel_mask(self, pixel_mask) | Pixelmask image for segmentation problems as cv::Mat | See :doc:` pixelmask <provider_pixelmask>` augment_depthmap(self, depthmap) | cv::Mat depthmap | Depthmap
-    augment_audio(self, audio) | audio samples or fft as cv::Mat | The type depends on what feature type was specified in the configuration file

 Example plugin flip: